 Because many babies in the NICU aren’t able to nurse, their mothers often start off exclusively pumping.
-This can be stressful and difficult, particularly if you weren’t expecting your baby to be in the NICU.
+This can be stressful and challenging, particularly if you weren’t expecting your baby to be in the NICU.
 This guide is intended to help new moms quickly learn how to make pumping in the NICU as easy and manageable as possible.

 This post may contain affiliate links, which means that if you click through and make a purchase, I’ll be compensated at no additional cost to you.
 I only recommend products I love!
 More info here.